 Basically, she’s a positive thinker.
 That doesn’t mean you’re a pessimist, it just means that she’s more willing to believe that everything will work out in the end…even if it’s really only happened that one time.

 What this means is people who are running late are often operating with a sense of calm.
 And according to a paper from Harvard Medical School, that’s quite possibly adding years to their lives.
 In fact, even holding for other predictors of health, research has found that “an optimistic outlook early in life can predict better health and a lower rate of death during follow-up periods of 15 to 40 years.”

 Being optimistic means you are a happier person overall.
 You are always focusing on the positive side of things, and that translates into a more productive, creative, and relaxed life.
-And according the Harvard researchers, this attitude could be adding some years to your life too.
+And according to the Harvard researchers (and backed up by University of Rochester Medical Center researchers) , this attitude could be adding some years to your life too.

 The study also mentions that if you are an optimistic person, you will have less chances of high blood pressure and heart disease.
 “Optimism appears to protect the heart and circulation — and it’s heartening to learn that it can have similar benefits for overall health.”

-With all this explanation I am not trying to say it is not nice to be on time.
+None of this means that it’s socially acceptable to be late for everything.
+Whenever possible, you should really try to be on time, if not to avoid punishment then to protect the sanity of those waiting on you.
 I wish I could be on time sometimes for certain things.
 But it is nice to know that if you are late, it doesn’t mean you are a failure.
 On the contrary, running late every now and then may just mean you are a happier and healthier person.